moosichu/zar/README.md

 ## Other notes

-The thing that make this tricky is that the "ar" format used as a basis for the archives that linkers use hasn't been standardised, meaning that depending hon the platform being targeted - the format can vary in subtly different ways.
+The thing that make this tricky is that the "ar" format used as a basis for the archives that linkers use hasn't been standardised, meaning that depending on the platform being targeted - the format can vary in subtly different ways.

 Three main variants to focus on (for now):